gkopacz/CyberSec-HomeLab/Day01-Core-Network-and-pfSense-Setup/README.md

 ## 🎯 Objective

-Set up the virtual network infrastructure using **Hyper-V** and deploy **pfSense Community Edition 2.8.0** as the core firewall to control and segment traffic between lab environments.
+Set up the virtual network infrastructure using **Hyper-V** and deploy **pfSense Community Edition 2.7.2** as the core firewall to control and segment traffic between lab environments.
 This network layer acts as the backbone for all connectivity and security enforcement in the HomeLab.
+(Note: pfSense CE 2.8.0 was released after this setup.
+An upgrade will follow after the lab foundation is complete.)

 ## 🛠️ Tasks Completed